GiacomoArena/proj-html-vuejs/README.md

 # **esports-games**

-- Riprodurre il layout proposto  in versione Desktop
+- Reproduce the proposed layout in Desktop version trying to make it dynamic where possible